TharinduTS/ABBA_BABA_2021/README.md

 plink --vcf ./autosomes.vcf.gz --make-bed --geno 0.999 --out ./autosomes --allow-extra-chr --const-fid
 ```
+do all these for l_only and s_only seperately

 we need to change the chr names in the .bim file because these cause problems for admixture:

 ```